Akira Miyawaki: United Kingdom

 In the United Kingdom, Miyawaki's "tiny forest" method was adopted by the environmental charity Earthwatch Europe with the aim to develop a hundred urban projects nationwide by 2023.

 United States

+The first Miyawaki forests in the United States were planted in industrial areas of Indiana and Kentucky in 2014.
+Since then forests have been planted in New Haven and Madison, Indiana, as well as Camp Washingtion, Ohio.
+Other midwest forests have been planted in Markham, Illinois, Rochester, Michigan, Grand Forks, North Dakota, La Crosse, Wisconsin, the campus of University of Iowa, and Franconia Sculpture Park in Minnesota.

-Massachusetts has at least seven young Miyawaki forests, with three in Cambridge and two newly planted in Worcester.
+Massachusetts has at least twenty Miyawaki forests, with three in Cambridge and two newly planted in Worcester.
 The Cambridge Department of Public Works, with Biodiversity for a Livable Climate and Natural Urban Forests, planted the first in the northeastern United States in Danehy Park in September 2021 and a second in Greene-Rose Heritage Park in November 2022.
 A third was planted on private property in 2023.
-Others are located in Brookline and Somerville.
+There are at least two in Brookline, one in Somerville, and one in Brighton.

-In May 2024, Worcester is completing the planting of two Miyawaki forests--one reclaiming a formerly paved section of the municipal parking lot at the Worcester Public Library, and another on private land bordering a low-income housing complex.
+In May 2024, Worcester completed the planting of two Miyawaki forests—one reclaiming a formerly paved section of the municipal parking lot at the Worcester Public Library, and another on private land bordering a low-income housing complex.
 Both are in heat island neighborhoods.

 Other American Miyawaki forests have been planted in Griffith Park in Los Angeles and on Yakama Indian Reservation in Washington state.
+A forest was planted in Bridgeport, Connecticut in the summer of 2026.